Order Info and About Configurator

 copy the code to the field:

-Balanced asymmetrical body, 24 fret, elliptical neck, and innovative heel.
-1-piece neck not available on Modern.
+Balanced asymmetrical body, 24 fret, elliptical neck (2-piece only), and innovative heel.

 7-string model available with Floyd floating tremolo bridge or hardtail.

 Suhr's design, sleek body, sharper edges, and contoured heel.

 T body with 24 fret Modern elliptical neck.

 Typical default option for Standard and Classic bodies.